lambainsaan/trello-everyday-card-creator/README.md

 Before you execute the script you need to set up a [config file](#configFile).

+Okay, done that, install the dependencies.
+`npm install`

 Once you have done that do,
 `npm run exec`